Stroke - risk factors

 You cannot change these stroke risk factors:

 - Your sex.
-Men have a higher risk of getting heart disease than women, except in older adults.
+Men have a higher risk of getting heart disease and stroke than women, except in older adults.

 - Weak areas in an artery wall or abnormal arteries and veins.